mychan24/restinginpca/README.md

 ### GOAL
 Develop a technique that could analyze resting-state data and allow different participant to have different number of voxels/nodes.

+### Solution to test for
+If, instead of using the square correlation (or distance) matrix, we arrange data as condition x (regions x participants).
+In this case, we can concatenate data of different participants on the columns (we think).
+##### Problem
+But how do we know what the svd of this gives us, and how is this different from a DiSTATIS on distance matrices?

 ### DATA WE WISH TO ANALYZE
 condition x (voxel x participants)